gogomillan/Fix_My_Code_Challenge/README.md

 # Challenge Fix-my-code 0x00
-Fix code challenge for Ruby, Javascript, Python and C languages.
+Fix code challenge for find out the error and fix it on scripts of Ruby, Javascript, Python and C languages.

 ## Fix code on next languages
 - Ruby